-Prolonged inactivity can lead to the body essentially “turning off” these muscles, making them harder to recruit during exercise.
-This can result in improper use of other muscles to compensate leading to pain, poor performance, and difficulty with certain movements.
+Being inactive for a long time can lead to the body essentially “turning off” these muscles, making them harder to use during exercise.
+This can make your body resort to using other muscles not meant for those tasks.

-Hip abduction exercises have many benefits.
-Often used in both the therapy settings and among bodybuilders and weightlifters, they help strengthen important muscles needed for stabilization and injury prevention.
+Hip abduction exercises can offer many benefits.
+Often used in both the therapy settings and among bodybuilders and weightlifters, these exercises help strengthen important muscles needed for stabilization and injury prevention.

 Exercises you can do to improve hip abductor strength include lying side leg lifts, clamshells, and banded side steps or squats.
 Here are four simple hip abductor exercises to get you started.

 Natasha is a licensed occupational therapist and wellness coach and has been working with clients of all ages and fitness levels for the past 10 years.
 She has a background in kinesiology and rehabilitation.
 Through coaching and education, her clients are able to live a healthier lifestyle and decrease their risk for disease, injury, and disability later in life.
 She’s an avid blogger and freelance writer and enjoys spending time at the beach, working out, taking her dog on hikes, and playing with her family.